 Tutoring resources and basic skills funding are two examples.
-In 2013-14, approximately 695 students from SBVC transferred to four-year institutions.
+In 2013-14, approximately 695 students from SBVC transferred to 4-year institutions.
 In 2014-15, approximately 981 associate degrees were awarded and 347 certificates were awarded from SBVC. - SBVC is in a strong position to be a catalyst in a rebounding economy over the coming decade.
 With public awareness that the Inland Empire was among the regions hardest hit by the Great Recession, all eyes are on its recovery.
 Along with the attention given to other communities damaged by the recession, San Bernardino has had media attention questioning its future.
-James Fallows, a journalist and former editor of The Atlantic, in an article called, "Can America Put Itself Back - Together?" referred to San Bernardino as a "hard luck city" whose resilient residents were encouraged by "...the collaborative efforts on education reform under way right now in their own town." ."
+James Fallows, a journalist and former editor of The Atlantic, in an article called, "Can America Put Itself Back

+- Together?" referred to San Bernardino as a "hard luck city" whose resilient residents were encouraged by "...the collaborative efforts on education reform under way right now in their own town." ."
 During the 2015 Inland Empire Economic Forecast Conference, Husing stated that "the economy here is really doing incredibly well ...
 This will be the third year in a row that we've added over 50,000 jobs.
 That's never happened before ...
 The economy is really taking off."
 At the national level, community colleges, which once garnered little attention in the national spotlight, are now prominent in policy discussions of education in Washington, D. C. - There is potential for renewal that will take the College to a new level.
 It is assured that the region will grow in population and more complex in its organization.
 SBVC provides multiple pathways for students.
-SBVC provides students with educational opportunities for basic skills, job skills, workforce certificates and transfer preparation.
-Students are also introduced to a wide array of career and learning opportunities.
+SBVC can influence students who come to college for basic skills, job skills, or workforce certificates by not only supporting basic skills and workforce programs, but by introducing them to a wider array of career and education opportunities.